Salt & Wind Travel

 You’ll often find the panna cotta original recipe made with a touch of rum or marsala but without any garnish.
 We prefer to make this super easy version and add any sauces once we serve it.

-• Use Vanilla Bean Over Vanilla Extract: This is a classic vanilla panna cotta recipe and the main flavor is vanilla.
-As such we’d suggest you use a real vanilla bean or vanilla paste instead of vanilla extract as it will bring a more intense flavor and add those signature black vanilla bean specks.
+• Use Vanilla Bean Over Vanilla Extract: This is a classic vanilla panna cotta recipe and the prominent flavor is vanilla.
+As such, we’d suggest you use a real vanilla bean or vanilla paste instead of vanilla extract, as it will bring a more intense flavor and add those signature black vanilla bean specks.

-• Whisk In The Gelatin Well: The gelatin will become a clump as it sits but that’s ok — just make sure that you whisk it into the warm cream well before you pour it into the prepared molds.
-And, FYI, most gelatin is not vegetarian so you’ll want to seek out vegetarian gelatin if that is a concern.
+• Whisk In The Gelatin Well: The gelatin will become clumpy as it sits, but that’s okay—just make sure that you whisk it into the warm cream well before you pour it into the prepared molds.
+FYI, most gelatin is not vegetarian, so you’ll want to seek out vegetarian gelatin if that is a concern.

-• Serve It As Is Or With Toppings: The panna cotta is delicious as is but you can also add a variety of sauces or toppings.
-We like it with melted chocolate, a spoonful of caramel, or even a berry coulis, with fresh berries tossed in honey, or even with a sprinkling of chopped nuts.
+• Serve It As Is Or With Toppings: The panna cotta is delicious as is, but you can also add a variety of sauces or toppings.
+We like it with melted chocolate, a spoonful of caramel, or even a berry coulis, fresh berries tossed in honey, or even a sprinkling of chopped nuts.

-• Unmold It Before Serving: You’ll sometimes find panna cotta served in small cups or bowls and other times placed in a larger mold.
-While you can serve it directly in the small ramekins, most of the time is served out of the mold.
+• Unmold It Before Serving: You’ll sometimes find panna cotta served in small cups or bowls and other times placed in a more extensive mold.
+While you can serve it directly in the small ramekins, it is usually served out of the mold.

-To get it out, you’ll want to dip the container in hot water then run a knife around the inside perimeter of the container.
-Then place a serving plate on top of the mold, flip it over, and tap on the mold until the panna cotta comes out.
-If you want to be 100% sure that you can get the panna cotta out of the mold, be sure to coat it with a touch of neutral oil before you pour the panna cotta mixture inside.
+To get it out, you’ll want to dip the container in hot water and then run a knife around the inside perimeter of the container.
+Then, place a serving plate on top of the mold, flip it over, and tap on it until the panna cotta emerges.
+If you want to be 100% sure that you can get the panna cotta out of the mold, coat it with a touch of neutral oil before you pour the panna cotta mixture inside.

 Is Panna Cotta A Custard?